 From Milos, visitors can take a day trip to the neighboring and secluded island of Kimolos, which also belongs to Western Cyclades.
 A normal ferry to Kimolos departs from Adamas port in Milos three times per week.

 A very common Greek island combination for people taking the ferry to Western Cyclades are the islands of Sifnos and Serifos.
 Both with picturesque Cycladic architecture and laid-back style, these two islands are regularly connected to each other and to the port of Piraeus in Athens.
 In most days, there is a ferry from Piraeus heading to Kythnos, Serifos, Sifnos and eventually Milos, covering this way all the islands of Western Cyclades.
 The ferry to Serifos takes about 2 hours from Piraeus while the ferry to Sifnos takes less than an hour from Serifos.

 Kea and Kythnos

-Another port of Athens that occasionally operates ferry to Western Cyclades, and some islands of Central Cyclades, is Lavrion port.
-A nice island hop from Lavrion is to go to Kea island and then continue the Western Cycladic island of Kythnos.
+Another port of Athens that occasionally operates a ferry to Western Cyclades, and some islands of Central Cyclades, is Lavrion port.
+A nice island-hop from Lavrion is to go to Kea island and then continue the Western Cycladic island of Kythnos.
 Daily ferries to Kea depart from Lavrion.
-Kea is an island that receives mostly Athenian visitors than foreigners, although many luxurious resorts and villas are being constructed over the last years on the island in order to attract foreigner tourists, too.
+Kea is an island that receives mostly Athenian visitors than foreigners, although many luxurious resorts and villas are being constructed over the last years on the island in order to attract foreign tourists, too.

 In summer, there is ferry to Kythnos from Kea three times per week.
 These two islands share a relaxing lounge atmosphere and cozy beaches, so they are ideal for family vacations.